How do I know what annual leave I am entitled to?

 Your employer can tell you when to take leave as long you are given 14 days' notice.
 If your office shuts down over Christmas and New Year then your employer can make you take your leave at that time, provided there is only one shut down period per year.

-For more information about regular annual closedowns and your rights, refer to the Ministry of Business, Innovation and Employment's Labour Information website.
+For more information about regular annual closedowns and your rights, refer to the Ministry of Business, Innovation and Employment's Employment NZ website.

 What holidays do I get as a casual employee?

 Some employers may offer ‘pay as you go’ provisions for annual leave.
 ‘Pay as you go’ annual leave should only be available if you are a casual employee and the unpredictable hours you work make it impractical to give you paid holidays or you are on a fixed term employment agreement for less than 12 months.
 For example, if you worked at an events centre but only when conferences are held, you might go for months without hearing from your employer because there were no conferences.